PeterEvansDS/CarWebScraping/README.md

 - Determine the most popular car sales based on Body Type
 - List top 10 cars with highest numbers of reviews.

+A breakdown of the process is written up in report.pdf.

 **NOTE**: clean.py is specific to the dataset originally scraped, cars1.csv.
 As the page is constantly updating, any newly scraped data will require adjustments to this script.

 ![alt text](https://github.com/PeterEvansDS/CarWebScraping/blob/main/images/theaa.png?raw=true)